16–21 Aug 2026

 Description

-Stable control system operation is essential for long-term linac operation.
-At RIKEN, RILAC is operated as a heavy-ion linear accelerator and plays an important role in supplying beams for superheavy-element research.
+A reliable control system is essential for long-term linac operation.
+At RIKEN, RILAC is a heavy-ion linear accelerator and plays an important role in supplying beams for superheavy-element research.
 In the existing RIBF control system, many devices are integrated into EPICS through TCP/IP-based socket communication.
-Although TCP/IP-based interfaces are flexible and cost-effective, reconnection after an unexpected power loss, or a so-called dirty shutdown, of devices or network switches is not always successful because the socket connection is not closed properly.
+Although these interfaces are flexible and cost-effective, reconnection after unexpected power loss or dirty shutdown of devices and network switches is not always successful, because socket connections may not be closed properly.
 Such failures can require restarting EPICS IOCs and reduce beam availability and operational efficiency.
 Custom-designed devices and dedicated interfaces have supported the RIBF control system for many years, but their development and maintenance require considerable effort.
 To improve reliability and maintainability toward the next RIBF project, standard industrial interfaces and embedded EPICS technology have been introduced into the RILAC control system.
-Examples include EtherNet/IP-based device interfaces, Modbus-based substation monitoring, and embedded EPICS on industrial controller hardware.
+This paper reports the implementation and operational use of EtherNet/IP device interfaces, Modbus substation monitoring, and embedded EPICS on industrial controller hardware.

 I have read and accept the Privacy Policy Statement Yes